 When we hung up I promised them a follow-up call regarding the injury and times for her next in town game so they might come and be miserable but be present.
 To them, it must feel like Church does for me.
 Long, uncomfortable, going nowhere, and a little morally off-setting.

 I wish a lot of things.
 I wish they would support her a little more without having to understand or agree.
 I wish her older siblings would make an effort on her behalf.
-I wish the drive home didn’t include BC picking a fight about the validity of the big travel meet to Florida because he heard 1 or 2 other kids are not going; he wants us to back out.
-It will cause a standing wave for the next few months; Tsunami warnings each time Beach & pack to travel.
+I wish the drive home didn’t include BC picking a fight about the validity of the big travel meet to Florida because he heard 1 or 2 other kids are not going so he wants us to back out.
+It will cause a standing wave for the next few months.
+Tsunami warnings each time Beach & pack to travel.

 The meet [yesterday] was crowded.
 Excuse my spoiledness but the gym crappy and old.
 At times, it was standing room only.
-At times, when I collect all my tiny hours & efforts in trade for all of this just for her I feel alone.
+At times, when I collect all my tiny hours & efforts in trade for all of this just for her I to feel alone.
 I feel singular.
 I feel adrift.

 I can’t justify this choice.
 I can’t explain it.
-It is her and she is it.
+It is Her and she is It.
 And I am her mom.
 Moms answer the phone when their children are calling.
 That’s what we do.
 Beach is here calling for this thing.
 Holding fast the line.
 Standing her ground even when she is muted in static.